goharbor/harbor/docs/working-with-projects/working-with-images/create-tag-immutability-rules.md

 ## How Immutable Tags Prevent Tag Deletion

 Since v2.0, you can delete any tag of an artifact without deleting the artifact itself.
 Therefore, you can lock down a particular tag by configuring an immutability rule matching this tag which means the artifact holding the tag also cannot be overwritten or deleted.
 However you can still delete other tags associated with this immutable artifact.
-Consider the follow example:
+Consider the following example:

 1. In the Docker client, push `hello-world:v1` into a project.
 1. In the project, set an immutable tag rule in this project that matches the image and tag `hello-world:v1`.